DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 ## Optional steps

 * Make any edits necessary to the lists in `config/external_pledges.yml` and `config/insurance.yml` (unless we've set up Config models, in which case, bump this readme to reflect that, and do it within the app instead)

+* if you have a custom domain set up, set up heroku ACM

 * If within DCAF pipeline, go to the pipeline after Heroku app is created and add app to pipeline, so it can enjoy downstream deployments